Nepal Travel Guide

 Winter (December to February)

 Winter is clean and predictable weather with excellent views of the mountains, especially in the mornings.
-While the highlands are cool and some of the high passes are white, lower regions are pleasant (5-15°C in Kathmandu).
+While the highlands are cool and some of the high passes are white, the lower regions are pleasant (5-15°C in Kathmandu).
 Suitable for cultural tours around Kathmandu Valley, wildlife tours in the relatively gentle Terai, and low-altitude treks.
 Fewer tourists to encounter and better prices for guides and lodges.

 Monsoon (June to August)